 Plastic Surgery Services for Children

-Care for infants and children who have conditions that result in head and facial deformities is provided through Hassenfeld Children's Hospital of New York at NYU Langone.
+Care for infants and children who have conditions that result in head and facial deformities is provided through Hassenfeld Children’s Hospital at NYU Langone.
 The conditions we treat include hemangioma, which is a buildup of blood vessels that appears as a red birthmark on the face, as well as ear deformities and vascular malformations, such as birthmarks or tumors.

 Hemangioma and Vascular Malformations Services

 NYU Langone surgeons offer evaluation and treatment for children and adults with a broad range of congenital skin lesions and birthmarks.
 These include port wine stains, arterial and venous malformations, and Klippel-Trenaunay syndrome.

 Most hemangiomas resolve without treatment.
 If treatment is required, the first option used is laser therapy or embolization, which involves the injection of medication into the blood vessels to stop blood flowing into the lesion.
 Other treatment options include medical management, such as the use of steroid medications, and several different surgical procedures.
 Successful therapy often includes a combination of these treatments.